-Its healing properties were first discovered in Medieval Europe, when it was called the “King’s cure-all” because it was helpful in fighting many ailments and illnesses.
-Currently, it is still used to help with a variety of physical issues; everything from eczema to high blood pressure to fertility issues and pre-menstrual syndrome.
+Its healing properties were first discovered in Medieval Europe when it was called the “King’s cure-all” because it helped fight many ailments and illnesses.
+Currently, it is still used to help with a variety of physical issues - everything from eczema to high blood pressure to fertility issues and pre-menstrual syndrome.
 It is even used as a home remedy for women at the end of their pregnancy to help induce labor.

 What Does Evening Primrose Oil Do?

 Prostaglandins act in a woman’s body to regulate hormones in the pituitary gland and elsewhere.
 Since there are so many female sex hormones released at different times in a woman’s cycle, prostaglandins can have an especially important role in female fertility.

 Evening primrose oil also seems to have a direct effect on a woman’s uterus.
 Its effect appears to be to make the uterus contract slightly and to strengthen the cells in the uterine wall.
 Because of this, women are warned against using evening primrose oil during pregnancy, except at the end when the woman is trying to induce labor.

 These small contractions are thought to potentially lead to miscarriage in early pregnancy by stimulating the uterus to contract.
 Women trying to conceive are encouraged to take evening primrose oil to maintain hormonal balance and reproductive health.
 Because of the cervical contractions, women should only use this supplement through menstruation until ovulation to avoid potential adverse side effects if the fertilized egg ends up implanting in the uterus.

 Evening primrose oil can also positively influence a woman’s cervical mucus, making it thinner and more plentiful.
 Ideal cervical mucus will be the consistency of raw egg white: thin and sticky.
 This cervical mucus helps to keep the sperm safe and move them into the cervix to fertilize the egg.